lorenseanstewart/kanban-comparison/CSS_OPTIMIZATION_STRATEGIES.md

 import type { Plugin } from "vite";

 // Plugin to prevent CSS from being emitted as separate files
-// since we're inlining it in app.tsx function suppressCssOutput(): Plugin {
+// since we're inlining it in entry-server.tsx function suppressCssOutput(): Plugin {
   return {
     name: "suppress-css-output",